Veams/documentation/methodology/instruments/regions/methodology__regions.md

 [//]: # ({{#wrapWith "grid-row"}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})

-### What are Regions?
+# Regions

 Regions are sections of HTML that are used to structure your web pages.
 More specifically:

 1. Regions are not reusable.
 2. Regions are only used in your layout files.
-3. The purpose of regions are to subdivide your layout.
+3. The purpose of regions are to segment your layout.

 Of the three instruments that Veams uses, regions are the highest-level instrument.
 Regions contain components.

 The diagram below illustrates how regions are used to section a page and contain components: